HendrikF/transmitter/README.md

 # Transmitter

-Transmitter is a python library to send discrete packets of data over TCP/IP.
+Transmitter is a python library to send discrete packets of data over UDP.

-It is intended to be extended to also support UDP in both unicast and multicast mode.

 ## Usage examples